kk-sg/coloring-images-generator/README.md

 ### Option 1: Use Our Streamlit Page (No Code Required!)

-1. Visit our Streamlit page at [[Adorable Coloring Book Generator](https://coloring-images-generator.streamlit.app/)]
+1. Visit our Streamlit page at [[AI Coloring Book Generator](https://coloring-images-generator.streamlit.app/)]
 2. Get ready to generate some adorable coloring pages!

 ### Option 2: Run It Yourself